 Berlin: One of the primary settings of the second movie.

-Have You Told Anyone Else?: Ward Abbott's assistant preemptively fulfills this trope by explaining to his soon-to-be murderer that he has yet to share the damaging information he's found.
+Have You Told Anyone Else?: Danny Zorn preemptively fulfills this trope by explaining to his soon-to-be murderer Ward Abbott that he has yet to share the damaging information he's found.

 Improv Fu: Jason Bourne can beat the shit out of you with a rolled up newspaper and blow up a condo with it when he's done killing you.
 It should be noted that this example isn't theoretical or exaggerated; it's something Bourne actually does.